Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: SED of individual source

 \section{SED of individual source}

-Figure.\,\ref{fig:source_adaf} displays the SEDs of three low luminosity AGNs – NGC4278, M84, and NGC4993 from left to the right.
+Fig.\,\ref{fig:source_adaf} displays the SEDs of three low luminosity AGNs – NGC4278, M84, and NGC4993 from left to right.
 Model parameters are taken as values adopted in this work ($\alpha=0.05,\,\beta=0.95,\,\delta=0.2$).
-The SMBH mass and Eddington-normalized accretion rate for each case are indicated in their respective panels.
-Observations are collected from \citet{Bandyopadhyay2019, Chen2023, Hernandez-Garcia2013, Bambic2023, Bogdan2011,Wu2018}.

-Similar comparisons are conducted for more luminous AGNs, as shown in Figure.\,\ref{fig:source_diskcor}.
-The model SEDs are based on the disk-corona model, with the SMBH mass and accretion rate indicated in the upper-right corner of each panel.
-Observational data for CBS126, Mrk493, RXJ1007.1+2203, Mrk1018, Mrk705, and Ton1388 are taken from \citet{Cheng2020, Cheng2019}. {In general, our model predictions are broadly consistent with observational data, capturing the general characteristics of observed AGN SEDs.
-While not intended for precise fits, these results demonstrate that the model can reasonably reproduce realistic SED shapes across different accretion regimes. }
+The SMBH mass and Eddington-normalized accretion rate for each case are shown in their respective panels, which are adjusted based on the best-fitted values from \citet{Bandyopadhyay2019, Wu2018}, who employ similar, though not identical SED models and perform detailed spectral fitting for individual sources.
+Observations are collected from \citet{Bandyopadhyay2019, Chen2023, Hernandez-Garcia2013, Bambic2023, Bogdan2011, Wu2018}.
+Similar comparisons are conducted for more luminous AGNs, as shown in Fig.\,\ref{fig:source_diskcor}, based on the disk-corona model, with the SMBH mass and accretion rate shown in the upper-right corner of each panel, and model parameters are taken as values adopted in this work ($\alpha=0.05,\beta^\prime=0.95$).
+Similarly, the SMBH masses and accretion rates are adjusted based on the best-fitted results from \citet{Cheng2020}, who employ similar, though not identical SED models and perform detailed spectral fitting for individual sources.
+Observational data for CBS126, Mrk493, RXJ1007.1+2203, Mrk1018, Mrk705, and Ton1388 are taken from \citet{Cheng2020, Cheng2019}.
+In general, with fixed parameters $\alpha$, $\beta$, $\beta^\prime$, and $\delta$ as adopted in the main text, our SED model can reproduce SEDs that broadly resemble the observed AGN SEDs across different accretion regimes, capturing the general characteristics of observed AGN SEDs.
+While not intended for precise fits, these results demonstrate that the model can reasonably reproduce realistic SED shapes across different accretion regimes.
+Table.\,\ref{tab:append_sources} summarizes the redshifts and model-predicted luminosities of each source.